 Risk Number 2: Chargeback Rates

 The next level of risk is due to chargebacks.
-Every business has their propensity for chargebacks, but because of customer expectations and the overall feeling of helplessness, tax preparation services deal with them more often than others.
+Every business has its propensity for chargebacks, but because of customer expectations and the overall feeling of helplessness, tax preparation services deal with them more often than others.
 A chargeback happens when a customer reaches out to their bank for a refund on the services that the tax prep business provided.

 This is inconvenient for them and dangerous for a tax preparation merchant account.
-The bank has to provide the refund to the customer, but also penalizes the business account.
-Each chargeback initiated within a months worth of time is added up and compared to the total amount of transactions to produce a “chargeback rate” percentage.
+The bank has to provide the refund to the customer but also penalizes the business account.
+Each chargeback initiated within a month’s worth of time is added up and compared to the total amount of transactions to produce a “chargeback rate” percentage.
 If the monthly percentage is over the bank’s acceptable amount (usually 3% or less), the tax prep merchant account will be put on hold or shut down completely.
 A handful of unhappy customers can mean the difference between processing credit cards or not.

 In some cases, chargebacks can be mitigated or prevented altogether.
-Setting up a chargeback detector may be able to give tax prep business owners enough time to resolve the issue before the bank notices the request.
+Setting up a chargeback prevention detector may be able to give tax prep business owners enough time to resolve the issue before the bank notices the request.
 This is not an infallible fix, though.
 Sometimes chargebacks get processed same-day without enough time or the business will be unable to satisfy the customer.
 In order to prevent them, it is safer to just process the refund if a customer reaches out rather than chance it with a chargeback.

 Risk Number 3: Fraud